 HOW DO YOU DESCRIBE YOUR CLIENTELE?

 Can you succinctly pinpoint the demographics of your current client base.
 How do these data compare with your desired clientele?
 Your answers should reveal potential changes in the focus of your branding efforts.
 Some experts assert that periodic surveys may yield unwelcome responses, but we propose that even negative responses can fortify your sense of purpose and lead to clarity in your strategic planning!
 By effectively surveying staff, family and friends, as well as past and present clients, you many find a fresh view of your image and unexpected ideas for achieving success.
 Helping you know what is appealing to your clientele may also determine what will appeal to potential buyers or other inheritors.

 PUT SYNERGY TO WORK FOR YOU

 Confident in your leadership role, you can invite dialogue with your staff or volunteers which will enhance their sense of identity as pro-active members of your organization!
 With your research complete, you can set goals for enhancing operations to ensure your target market knows your name, logo and slogan.
 While it is necessary to confirm your leadership role, you must also involve your employees and/or volunteers in organizational development.
 By encouraging appropriate opportunities for team input, your self-promotion and expansion will be stronger than if you rely solely on management or outside consultants.

-SEEK SUCCESS IN YOUR OWN RECYCLED PAST
+SEEK NEW SUCCESS IN YOUR PAST

 No one lives in a vacuum.
 Even if it is time for a clean sweep, taking stock of the myriad aspects of your day-to-day business can yield far more than negativity.
 Remember, you ARE where you ARE because of your past.
 Considering what you've already paid in time, energy and resources, it's worth reviewing your journey!
 Even if you are experiencing a downward trend, or have accomplished only modest growth, you can review the people and activities that have helped you accomplish each level of success.
 Hopefully, you have scrapbooks or folders of evolving logos and stationery, advertising campaigns and special events.
 And from these past successes, you may recognize patterns that are worthy of reconsideration!
 Even a fifty-year old logo's

 starring character can get a new wardrobe, haircut and backdrop to proudly announce the longevity of your enterprise, plus your awareness of today's trends!

-PLOTTING YOUR PROMOTIONAL ROAD MAP
+PLOTTING YOUR PROMO ROAD MAP

 What branding strategies effectively highlight

 To strengthen your wordsmithing skills, visit